-ITP, or immune thrombocytopenic purpura and also called immune thrombocytopenia, is a condition in which the blood has a lower number of platelets than normal.
+ITP, immune thrombocytopenia, is a condition in which the blood has a lower number of platelets than normal.
 Platelets are cells that help the blood clot.1 ITP is called an autoimmune disease2 since it is the result of the body's immune system attacking platelets as if they are foreign cells.3

 In ITP, there are two reasons that platelet counts are lower than normal: